Grant Management & Community Capacity Building Focus

 - Current Certified Prevention Professional credential or ability to obtain within 18 months of appointment upon approval of related training plan.

 - Ability to pass Washington State Patrol Background check and any further established background requirements.

 EDUCATION AND EXPERIENCE:

-Whatcom Family & Community Network is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
+As an employer, WFCN promotes individual and community wellbeing practice and a trauma informed culture of compassion for self and others.
+We encourage staff to model self-compassion and teach others as you develop.
+WFCN is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.

-Send cover letter and resume to email@example.com
+Send cover letter, resume and three (3) professional references to email@example.com